 What actually happens, as you probably know, is that as you spend your limited attention (focusing on something or resisting temptation) or divide your attention from one thing to another, you get tired and distracted.
 This is why we talked about building study habits.

 You want to relax after a long day of work and let loose once finals are over, right?

 Bar graders, on the other hand, are cold-blooded reptilians.
 Huh, what?
 This just in…

-But they do need to look at your answer at some point, and that’s your chance.
-If you want to win this game, take advantage of the small window of attention your grader may feel like giving you.
+But they do need to look at your answer at some point, and that’s your one chance.
+If you want to win this game, take advantage of this small window of attention your grader may feel like giving you.

 Let’s go off track for a bit now, but I promise I will tie it into the main point.